-The prosecutor retires at the age of 65, regardless of his/her position.
-The General Prosecutor, at the prosecutor's request, may agree to further holding of the office by the prosecutor not longer than until he/she reaches 70 years of age.
-The General Prosecutor makes such a decision after consultation with the National Council of Prosecutors at the General Prosecutor and after hearing the opinion of the superior prosecutor, as well as on the basis of the prosecutor's health certificate.
+The prosecutor retires at the age of 65, regardless of his or her position.
+The General Prosecutor, at the prosecutor's request, may agree to further holding of the office by the prosecutor not longer than until he or she reaches 70 years of age.
+The General Prosecutor shall issue such a decision after consulting the National Council of Prosecutors at the General Prosecutor and the opinion of the relevant superior prosecutor.
+The prosecutor concerned shall provide a certificate that he or she is fit by reason of health to perform the duties of a prosecutor.

-The prosecutor may retire at his/her request even before reaching the age of 65 and retain his/her right to an emolument.
-However, he/she must meet the requirement of age and seniority of service as a judge or prosecutor.
-He/she must be 55 years old and have a minimum of 25 years' seniority of service (woman) or at least 60 years' (man).
+The prosecutor may retire at his or her request even before reaching the age of 65 and retain his or her right to an emolument.
+However, he or she must meet the age and seniority requirements for being a judge or a prosecutor.
+He or she must be 55 years old and have a minimum of 25 years' work period (woman) or at least 60 years old and have a minimum of 30 years' work period (man).
 This entitlement may be exercised by persons who have fulfilled the required conditions by 31 December 2017.

-In addition, a female prosecutor retires at her request on reaching the age of 60, irrespective of her period of service as a prosecutor or judge.
+In addition, a female prosecutor may retire at her request on reaching the age of 60, irrespective of her period of service as a prosecutor or judge.